 Don’t Give Up On Your Goals: Motivation Monday

-I have spent years working on this book.
-I couldn’t begin to guess the amount of hours I have sat in libraries, pouring over microfilms, studying scores, researching materials, and writing, writing, writing.
-I have worked hard, and although the process is slow – and at times incredibly arduous – in the end I will have something to show for it.
+I’ve worked hard, and although the process is slow – and at times incredibly arduous – in the end, I will have something to show for it.

 I didn’t come this far only to come this far.

 No, it probably won’t.
 As writer Elizabeth Gilbert reminds us, the only thing that is perfect in the writing process is a blank page.

 Nevertheless, my imperfect labor of love will be something in which I take pride.
 If anything, it will be a tangible product that represents all of the figurative blood and literal sweat and tears that went into making it.